Galvanised Steel - Hot-dipped, PreGalv, DuraGal or AllGal?

 - AS/NZS2312 - “Guide to the protection of structural steel against atmospheric corrosion by the use of protective coatings” provides guidelines on the design of steel parts to minimise corrosion and to ensure effective application of galvanised coatings.
 It also provides guidance on the influence of different environments on corrosion, corrosion maps for different locations in NZ, and the life to first maintenance of different galvanising processes, with specified minimum coating thicknesses in the different environments.
 This standard comes in three parts, Part 1 covers paints, Part 2 covers HD, and Part 3 covers Thermal Sprays

-- AS/NZS 4792: Hot-dip galvanized (zinc) coatings on ferrous hollow sections, applied by a continuous or a specialized process.
-This includes hollow sections galvanized on both surfaces in a specialized plant, made by welding pre-galvanized steel strip; and galvanized on external surfaces only, within a continuous (in-line) process.
+- AS/NZS 4792 - Hot-dip galvanised (zinc) coatings on ferrous hollow sections, applied by a continuous or a specialised process.
+This includes hollow sections galvanised on both surfaces in a specialised plant, made by welding pre-galvanised steel strip; and galvanised on external surfaces only, within a continuous (in-line) process.

 - AS 1397 - Hot dipped zinc coated and aluminium/zinc coated sheet & strip covers the requirements for the composition & properties of the base steel, and coating mass requirements for different steel thicknesses.

 - Other standards exist for galvanising tube & pipe, and fasteners.
-Examples include, AS/NZS 4534 for continuously galvanized wire, AS/NZS 1559 for hot-dip galvanized steel bolts and AS/NZS 1214 for hot-dip galvanized coatings on threaded fasteners
+Examples include, AS/NZS 4534 for continuously galvanised wire, AS/NZS 1559 for hot-dip galvanised steel bolts and AS/NZS 1214 for hot-dip galvanised coatings on threaded fasteners

 In test certificates you may see reference to coating designations that are of the form, for example, Z100.
 Coating designations of this form are from International Standards such as ISO 3575 and ASTM A653 (ASTM is the American Society of Testing & Materials).
 The letter relates to the composition of the coating (i.e. Z for Zinc & ZF for Zinc Iron Alloy) and the number relates to the thickness of the coating in g/m2.
 A Z100 coating is typically 7 micro m thick on both sides.